Vincenzo, Martyr of Craco

-San Vincenzo Martire di Craco (San Vincenzo Martyr of Craco) is a minor saint of the Roman Catholic Church.
+San Vincenzo Martire di Craco (Saint Vincent Martyr of Craco) is a minor saint of the Roman Catholic Church.
 He is remembered in devotions by the people of Craco in the province of Matera, the Basilicata Region, Italy along with immigrants and their descendants from that town who settled in North America.
 San Vincenzo Martire di Craco's feast day is celebrated on the fourth Sunday of October in Craco, Italy and Manhattan, New York.